AddJam/addjam/_posts/2015-01-30-lol-2048-by-the-numbers.md

 In our last post we talked about how 2014 had been a massive year for Chris and I. One of the biggest successes in terms of eyeballs (granted not the most important metric) was without doubt our 2048 clone - [LoL 2048](http"//lol2048.com "LoL 2048 game").

 ##Creation
 In early 2014 Chris and I (like pretty much everyone on Hacker News) were addicted to the puzzle game [2048] (http://gabrielecirulli.github.io/2048/ "original 2048") by Gabriel Cirulli.
 2048 was a weekend project by Gabriel inspired by Threes and 1024.
-The game is super simple with the the aim of combining numbered squares to reach the highest numbered tile.
+The game is super simple with the aim of combining numbered squares to reach the highest numbered tile.
 It was insanely addictive and most importantly open source.

 Being open sourced under the MIT license lead to a tonne of clones, bots and other variants which fuelled its popularity.
 It was when playing one of the clones (an F1 version) I noticed an opportunity to create a League of Legends version that would support our fledgling League of Legends Newsletter.